 Lux by Elizabeth Cook – a retelling of Books 1 & 2 Samuel in the Hebrew Bible, the story of King David, how it applied to King Henry VIII, and poet Thomas Wyatt

-Amazing Jewish Heroes Down Through The Ages by David Richard Goldberg consists of short biographies of famous Jews meant as an introduction to these ground-breakers
+Amazing Jewish Heroes Down Through The Ages by David Richard Goldberg – short biographies of famous Jews meant as an introduction to these ground-breakers

 This is a refreshing and unique book, which provides a deeper understanding into a complicated, and sometimes contradictory, story.